lightstep/cloud-native-observability/03 - anatomy-of-observability.md

-"understanding a system by its outputs" (because there are no systems that can be controlled otherwise; a system without output is one that might as well not exist) -- it's a combination of tools and techniques, workflows and products, bound together with a shared language of SLI's and SLO's.
+"understanding a system by its outputs" (because there are no systems that can be controlled otherwise; a system without output is one that might as well not exist) -- it's a combination of tools and techniques, workflows and products, bound together with a shared language of SLIs and SLOs.

 The building blocks of observability are pretty straightforward in this model -- telemetry, persistence, and workflows; Each building on the other.
 Telemetry is